edHelper.com

 By Trista L. Pollard

 1 Imagine a world where we did not know the boiling point of water.
 What if we could not record growth of plants and animals?
 How would you know the weekend had begun if you could not keep count of days, weeks, and months?
-Measurement has been an important part of our lives for centuries, and it is the reason that scientists are able to compare objects and events quantitatively.
+Measurement has been an important part of our lives for centuries, and it is the reason that scientists can compare objects and events quantitatively.
 Scientists rely on measuring to describe comparisons numerically by using standard tools, models, scaling, sampling, and estimating.

 Paragraphs 4 to 5: